felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 1. The person closest to the Banana Bag grabs a single letter from it.
    They tell everyone what their letter is.
 They must add this letter to the core while respecting the [Important Rules](#important-rules) outlined below.
 They can rearrange any part of the core as needed.
-1. (Optional) The Banana Bag is passed to the player on the left, who repeats the steps above.
+1. (Optional) The Banana Bag is passed to the player on the left.
-1. Play continues until the Banana Bag is empty, at which time all players can claim victory!
+1. Repeat steps 1-2 until the Banana Bag is empty, at which time all players can claim victory!

 ## Important Rules